Emily-Nilsen/malagaclasica2024/README.md

-# Forsvarsadvokat
+# Flemmen & Co.
+Advokatfirma

-Forsvarsadvokat is a landing page for lawyer Christian Flemmen Johansen and is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Flemmen & Co.
+Advokatfirma is a landing page for lawyer Christian Flemmen Johansen and is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
 The bilingual site is available in English and Norwegian and includes examples of published articles and a contact information.

-Here is a link to the [Forsvarsadvokat](https://forsvarsadvokat.no/) website.
+Here is a link to the [Flemmen & Co.
+Advokatfirma](https://www.flemmenco.no/) website.

 ## Technologies Used